uber-go/nilaway/README.md

 NilAway is implemented using the standard [go/analysis][go-analysis], making it easy to integrate with existing analyzer drivers (i.e., [golangci-lint][golangci-lint], [nogo][nogo], or [running as a standalone checker][singlechecker]).

+> [!IMPORTANT]
+> Due to the sophistication of the analyses that NilAway does, it tries to cache its findings about a particular
+> package via the [Fact Mechanism][fact-mechanism] from the [go/analysis][go-analysis] framework.
+Therefore, it is
+> _highly_ recommended to leverage a driver that supports modular analysis (i.e., bazel/nogo or golangci-lint, but _not_
+> the standalone checker since it stores all facts in memory) for better performance on large projects.

+> [!IMPORTANT]
+> By default, NilAway analyzes _all_ Go code, including the standard libraries and dependencies.
+This helps NilAway
+> better understand the code form dependencies and reduce its false negatives.
+However, this would also incur a
+> significant performance cost (only once for drivers with modular support) and increase the number of non-actionable
+> errors in dependencies, for large Go projects with a lot of dependencies.
+>
+> You can use the [`include-pkgs`][include-pkgs-flag] flag to only include analysis of first-party code, where NilAway
+> will apply optimistic defaults for the out-of-scope Go code (meaning a potential increase of false negatives).

 ### Standalone Checker

 Install the binary from source by running: